Metastem/librarian/README.md

 ## Features

-### User features
 - Lightweight
 - JavaScript not required*
 - No ads
 - No tracking
 - No crypto garbage

-### Technical features
-- Copylefted libre software under the AGPL
-- No Code of Conduct
-- No Contributor License Agreement or Developer Certificate of Origin

 \* JavaScript is required to play livestreams except on Apple devices.